ignabelitzky/gui-simple-calculator/README.md

 [QT Framework](https://www.qt.io/)

 ## Getting Started
-To compile the GUI Calculator you should open the calculator.pro file with QT Creator and now you can build the app and run on your Linux machine.
+To compile the GUI Calculator you should open the calculator.pro file with QT Creator, build the app and run on your Linux machine.

 ### Screenshots
 ![Img 1](https://github.com/ignabelitzky/gui-simple-calculator/blob/main/screenshots/screenshot_img1.png)